Lynnesbian/super-amy/README.md

 ### Just running the game
 The easiest way to get the game straight away is by [downloading it from itch.io](https://deleeciouscheeps.itch.io/super-amy?password=super-amy).
 However, the itch version is not always the latest available version.

 If you want to get Super Amy from GitHub instead (and ensure you have the latest available version), click "Clone or download" at the top of the page, and then "Download ZIP".
-Extract the zip file, and run "love ." in the resulting directory.
+Extract the zip file, and run `love .` in the resulting directory.
 You'll need to have [LÖVE](https://love2d.org/) version 11.1 installed.

 ## Necessary software
 To run this game, you'll need [LÖVE](https://love2d.org/) version 11.1.
 Versions below 11 won't work, and later versions might introduce breaking changes.
 11.0 *should* be fine, but I haven't tested it.

 To edit the provided files, you'll need the following:
 - [GIMP](https://www.gimp.org/) v2.10 or later for the .xcf files in `res/img`
-- [DefleMask](http://www.deflemask.com/) for the .dmf files in `res/mus/deflemask`
+- [DefleMask](http://www.deflemask.com/) for the .dmf files in `res/mus/dmf` and `res/sfx/dmf`

 All of this software is available for Windows, Mac, and Linux, free of charge.